Skip to Content

 Can A Ghost Pepper Kill You?

-While eating capsaicin is not toxic, it can cause rare adverse reactions in some people.
+While eating capsaicin (the chemical compound responsible for the “burn”) is not toxic, it can cause rare adverse reactions in some people.

-There have been cases of people vomiting aggressively after eating ghost peppers, leading to potential throat rupture.
+There have been cases of people vomiting aggressively after eating ghost peppers, leading to potential esophageal rupture.
 Though the pepper itself is not fatal when eaten, the reaction in some people may be.

 Know what you are eating, first!

 I hope this article helped you learn a few new things about ghost peppers.
-They are an awesome pepper to respect and use in moderation.
-Happy growing!
+They are amazing peppers to respect and enjoy in moderation.

 Calvin Thumbnail